-Net Zero Emerging Concepts and Technologies (ECT) Research Program - Nova Scotia
+Net Zero Emerging Concepts and Technologies (ECT-NS) Research Program - Nova Scotia

 Nova Scotia won’t get to net-zero by 2050 with proven renewable energy and energy efficiency technologies.
 There are still significant knowledge and technology gaps that must be identified and addressed to tackle the most hard-to-abate greenhouse gas emissions in the 2030-2050 period.